dev-ritik/Scripts/memory/README.md

     - If `cp` fails with `Operation not permitted`, you may need to give full system access to the terminal
   - Copy the generated attachments folder to the `data/imessage/` folder

+#### Hinge
+Hinge has limited support even through backups.
+It only support getting user's own messages.
+- Open Hinge app and go to settings > Download my data > Download my data button
+- Once you receive the downloaded zip, copy the `matches.json` file to `data/hinge`

 ### Web app setup
 - Run `pip install -r requirements.txt`
 - `python app.py`